UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab05.md

 * `git pull starter update_evaluator`

 When you've done those three things, and all tests are passing, you are ready to submit.

+## Submitting ##

-You'll submit via a link on Gauchospace, just as before.
+You'll submit via the link for lab05 on Gauchospace.
+In contrast to some of your previous submissions, you should **not** make a publicly accessible Javadoc for your code.
+A large portion of the work for this lab is in how you structure your classes and methods, which usually will be included with the Javadoc.

 # Restrictions #